P-p-H-d/mlib/README.md

 ##### M\_AS\_TYPE(type, x)

-Within a C11 \_Generic statement, all expressions shall be valid C expression even if the case if always false, and is not executed.
+Within a C11 \_Generic statement, all expressions must be valid C expression even if the case if always false, and is not executed.
 This can seriously limit the _Generic statement.
 This macro overcomes this limitation by returning :